dezem/SAK/SAK_64bit/liesmich_readme.txt

 *** Converting XCI to NSP:
 keys.dat / prod.keys is required
 How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547

+*** Für Firmware entpacken:
+keys.dat / prod.keys is required
+File must be as XCI

+***  Patch NSP to lower firm:
+keys.dat / prod.keys is required
+File must be as NSP

 *** Split NSP:
 The split files are stored in a folder with a sequential number.